-We both approached his vehicle cautiously, still accessing the situation.
-I tilted the front seat forward and Brady climbed in once he determined that there was no one crouched down on the floor of the backseat, waiting to lunge at him with a knife to slit his throat.
-Then I replaced the seat back and climbed in.
-Just as I sat—at the precise moment my posterior made contact with the leather of the seat—the driver pressed down on the accelerator with his weathered cowboy boot.
-The large Cadillac’s powerful V8 engine accelerated down the freeway concourse, as though trying to achieve lift like a jet aircraft.
-The resulting G forces actually sunk both Brady and I into our seats and slammed my door shut before I even had the chance to close it myself.
+We both approached cautiously, still accessing the situation.
+I tilted the front seat forward and looked to see that no one was crouched down on the floor, waiting to lunge out.
+Then I motioned with my head for Brady to climb in.
+Once he did, I pushed the seat upright and climbed into the front seat.
+Just as my posterior contacted the leather upholstery, I could see the driver press down on the gas pedal with his weathered cowboy boot.
+The large Cadillac’s powerful V8 engine accelerated down the freeway concourse as though trying to achieve lift.
+The resulting G forces sank both Brady and me into our seats.
+My door slammed shut before I had the chance to reach over and close it myself.

-“Northern Idaho,” I answered, still looking forward, concerned.
+“Northern Idaho,” I answered, still looking forward towards the road, concerned.

-The car continued to accelerate.
-I could see that the speedometer was reading 80, 90, then nearly 100 miles per hour.
-If it were not for the outskirts of Gillette racing by in my peripheral view, I may have doubted what the speedometer was indicating, as the heavy car seemed to hug the road.
+The car continued to increase speed.
+My glances could see the speedometer reading 80, 90, then nearly 100 miles per hour.
+If it were not for the outskirts of Gillette racing by in my peripheral view, I may have doubted what the gauge was showing, as the heavy car comfortably hug the road.
 Yet I was growing concerned.
-I did not look back, but I knew that Brady was as well.
+Without looking behind me, I knew that Brady was too.

 “I’m not go’n that far, but I can take ya to Buffalo.”

-This would normally be an hour long ride, but at this speed it was anyone’s guess.
-Brady and I never filtered rides according to the distance that the drivers were traveling.
+At a normal speed, this would be an hour long ride.
+But Brady and I never filtered rides according to the distance that the drivers were traveling.
 If the driver was going our direction, we got in.
 We figured that every ride was step closer to our final destination.

-“What’s your name?” he asked frantically as though it was suddenly important.
+“What’s your name?” he asked, in a frantic tone as though it was suddenly important.

 “Bob,” I answered.

-I knew my answer and I was pretty certain that I knew Brady’s too.
+I knew my answer right away.
+I was pretty certain I knew Brady’s too.

-“I’m gonna get off at this exit com’n up here,” he said, gesturing towards a freeway exit that had suddenly came into view, “and try and lose’m.
+“I’m gonna get off up here,” he said, gesturing towards a freeway exit that had just come into view.
+“I’m gonna try and lose’m.
 Shouldn’t take long.”

 “Ah … how about if we get out quick at the stop sign at the bottom of the ramp?”
 I offered.
 “We’ll get out fast.”